jeertmans/manim-slides/.github/pull_request_template.md

 ## Check List (Check all the applicable boxes)

 - [ ] I understand that my contributions needs to pass the checks.
-- [ ] If I create new functions / methods, I documented them and add type hints.
+- [ ] If I created new functions / methods, I documented them and add type hints.
 - [ ] If I modified already existing code, I updated the documentation accordingly.
 - [ ] The title of my pull request is a short description of the requested changes.